ess-dmsc-dram/dmsc-school/glossary.md

 likelihood
     the probability distribution of some observed data in terms of model parameters

+maximum likelihood estimation
+    the model and parameters that obtain the maximum of the likelihood function for the data

 model dataset
     the data that arises from our mathematical model